 Sticky, Chewy, or Crunchy Treats – When you have braces, you’ll want to avoid any food that contains nuts or caramel.
 This includes foods like pecan pie, peanut brittle, and candy or caramel apples.
 Candies and treats that contain toffee, which is very sticky, should also be avoided.

 Braces-Friendly Holiday Treats!

-Baked Goodies – During your orthodontic treatment, you can still have soft treats like cookies, brownies, cakes, and other baked foods fresh from the oven!
-Try some homemade sugar cookies decorated with creamy frosting, or some delicious fruit or cream pie.
+Baked Goodies – During your orthodontic treatment in Alpharetta, you can still have soft treats like cookies, brownies, cakes, and other baked foods fresh from the oven!
+Try some homemade sugar cookies decorated with creamy frosting or some delicious fruit or cream pie.
 The options here are endless!

 Dinner Time – You can still enjoy most classic Christmas dinner dishes with your braces, such as tender meats, pasta, mashed potatoes, and casseroles.
 Be sure to load up on soft cooked veggies too, like green beans and broccoli.
 You can never get enough mouth-healthy vitamins and minerals!

 Braces-Friendly Alternatives – Don’t be afraid to get creative!
 There are plenty of ways to customize your favorite holiday treats to make them safe for your braces.
 For example, you can make a “gingerbread” house out of graham crackers instead of gingerbread so that you can safely eat it after!
 There are also a lot of awesome holiday events going on in Alpharetta this season that don’t involve food at all.
 Take your family to check out some amazing neighborhoods of Christmas lights, or go ice skating!